TheJacksonLaboratory/HPOworkbench/README.md

 use the autocomplete field or the HPO ontology hierarchy on the left to find the term you would like to propose as a new annotation for the disease.
 Then, click on the *Suggest new annotation* button to open a new GitHub issue as above.
 Again, please modify the text to provide information to support the suggestion.
+Use the *Report mistaken annotation* if you have found an error in the annotations for some disease.

 ## Command line